 Didn’t feel hydrating enough for some users with dry skin.

 Formulated with citric acid and postbiotics to calm redness and irritation in the skin.
 Even those with the most sensitive skin can find relief from this moisturizer.
 Free of preservatives and fragrances.
 Suitable for use in the morning and at night.

-While this cream is effective at soothing sensitive skin, it may need to be paired with a deeper moisturizer for very dry skin.
+It may need to be paired with a deeper moisturizer for very dry skin.